Board of Trustees

 The Board of Trustees of the Community College of Allegheny County constitutes the legislative and governing body of the college.
 The CCAC Board of Trustees sets college policy.
 It is the policy of the board of trustees to recognize and maintain the distinction between activities that are appropriate to the board of trustees and those administrative actions that are to be performed by the college president and their staff in the exercise of authority delegated by the board.
 The board of trustees delegates authority to the president of the college to develop administrative regulations and procedures to implement and carry out the objectives of board policy and administer the college's operations.

-Each member of the Board of Trustees of the Community College of Allegheny County is appointed by the County Executive and voted upon by Allegheny County Council.
+Each member of the Board of Trustees of the Community College of Allegheny County is appointed by the Allegheny County executive and voted upon by Allegheny County Council.

 The regular meeting dates of the CCAC Board of Trustees are listed below.
-All meetings begin at 4:30 p.m. unless otherwise noted.
+All meetings are held on Allegheny Campus in Byers Hall and begin at 4:30 p.m. unless otherwise noted.

-Student Success, Retention and Completion Committee: meetings are scheduled to be held at 2:30 p.m. on the day of the Board of Trustees meeting.
+Student Success, Retention & Completion Committee meetings are scheduled to be held at 3:00 p.m. on the day of the board of trustees meeting.

-Legal Affairs, Policies, Compliance, Human Resources and Diversity AD HOC Committee: meetings will be scheduled as needed.
+Legal Affairs, Policies, Compliance, Human Resources & Diversity AD HOC Committee meetings will be scheduled as needed.

 View Board of Trustee Minutes